Alice & Zoroku: Characters

 Ayumu Miho is Hatori's best friend and classmate and a good athlete in soccer.
 At first she enjoys Hatori's strange powers and the two play pranks and have fun, but she becomes more concerned about Hatori as her personality begins to change.

 Media

 Manga

-The manga series began serialization from the December 2012 issue of Tokuma Shoten's seinen manga magazine Monthly Comic Ryū published on October 19, 2012.
+Written and illustrated by Tetsuya Imai, Alice & Zoroku began serialization from the December 2012 issue of Tokuma Shoten's seinen manga magazine Monthly Comic Ryū, published on October 19, 2012.
 It has been collected in thirteen tankōbon volumes.
 The manga won the Japan Media Arts Festival's New Face Award in 2013.
 The series moved to online-only serialization when Comic Ryū changed formats on June 19, 2018.
 The series is licensed in English by Seven Seas Entertainment.